pkalivas/radiate/docs/gp.md

 ## Graphs

 Graphs are a powerful way to represent problems.
 They are used in many fields, such as Neural Networks, and can be used to solve complex problems.
-Radiate-gp thinks of graphs in a more general way than most implementations.
-Instead of being a collection of inputs, nodes, edges, and outputs, radiate-gp thinks of a graph as simply a bag of nodes that can be connected in any way.
+Radiate thinks of graphs in a more general way than most implementations.
+Instead of being a collection of inputs, nodes, edges, and outputs, radiate thinks of a graph as simply a bag of nodes that can be connected in any way.
 Why?
 Well, because it allows for more flexibility within the graph and it lends itself well to the evolutionary nature of genetic programming.
 However, this representation is not without it's drawbacks.
 It can be difficult to reason about the graph and it can be difficult to ensure that the graph is valid.
-Radiate-gp tries to mitigate these issues by sticking to a few simple rules that govern the graph.
+Radiate tries to mitigate these issues by sticking to a few simple rules that govern the graph.

 1. Each input node must have 0 incoming connections and at least 1 outgoing connection.
 2. Each output node must have at least 1 incoming connection and 0 outgoing connections.